Health & Wellness

 What houseplants are safe for cats to be around?

 Although not all plants are safe for cats, that doesn’t mean you have to give up plants entirely.
-Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, says these houseplants are generally safe for cats to be around:
+Dr. Aliya McCullough, Fetch's on-staff veterinarian, says these houseplants are generally safe for cats to be around:

 - Boston fern